RSE-Cambridge/iris-magnum/magnum-tour/README.md

 Ingress allows multiple services to share a single IP address and port combination, similar to how traditional shared web hosting can work.
+This can help you reduce the number of public ip addresses you consume.

 For this demo we use nginx ingress, howerver we instal it manually so it makes use of a loadbalancer service type.
 First you need to install